thehummingbird/Machine-Learning-and-Deep-Learning/HuggingFace/README.md

 Since then, Transformers have taken the world of NLP and Vision by storm.
 And Hugging Face currently provides amazing infrastructure to play with them for NLP and Vision tasks with minimal DL specific engineering.

-You would find a list of notebooks in this repository (always a work in progress) explaining almost everything about Hugging Face APIs from scratch (currently NLP)
+You would find a list of notebooks in this repository (always a work in progress) explaining almost everything about Hugging Face APIs from scratch (currently NLP).

+*Note - This repository is a distillation of HUgging Face course on their webpage.
+Their documentation is slighly more detailed and it might be worthwhile to check it out*

 I hope you find them useful.
 Feedback always appreciated :)

 Cheers!